OpenMDAO/Aviary/aviary/validation_cases/validation_data/test_models/README.txt

 Also included in this folder:
 `GwFm_phase_info`: the custom phase info needed for the GwFm benchmark `turbofan_28k_with_electric`: a version of the "turbofan_28k" engine deck with arbitrary electric power consumption.
 Used for the "aircraft_for_bench_FwFm_with_electric" model.
+`high_wing_single_aisle`: a FLOPS-based aircraft with a high wing, used for FLOPS aerodynamics testing